 Even his choice of majors reflects his wide-ranging curiosity: He started out in biology, switched to electrical engineering, then finally ended up in management.
 “I even think I was a math major for a week,” he says.

 All told, it took him six years to graduate, and he’s putting all of his education to good use.
 Wolfe uses lessons from all of the fields he dabbled in, previously as a management consultant to clients in a variety of industries, including pharma and medical.
 Today, as cofounder of telecom company Comlinkdata, he uses big data to help clients understand and react to trends in the telecom industry.

 And now he can add one more thing to his list of experiences: Wolfe will take guitar lessons for the very first time.
-Because of The Boston Globe article, Berklee’s music department offered him a free class.
+Because of The Boston Globe article, Berklee’s music department offered him a spot in a 12-week course.
 “I’m excited—I’m a kinesthetic learner.
 There’s all kinds of theory and practical knowledge I don't know, so this will connect a lot of the dots for me.”

 “Plus, isn’t it great to have homework again?”